The UK’s airport liquid rules for 2026

 Will the new scanners mean security queues are faster?

-Airports have promised that the new technology would make queues faster.
-One of the first to introduce the CT scanners, London City, did say that it had seen improvements in the pace of queues.
+Airports have promised that the new technology will reduce queues.
+One of the first to introduce the CT scanners, London City, said that it has seen improvements in the pace of queues.

-However, the sensitivity of the new scanners means that many people find that their bags have to be searched by hand after passing through the scanner.
+However, the sensitivity of the new scanners means that many people find that their bags must be searched by hand after passing through the scanner.
 This is because ordinary objects, such as certain kinds of bottles or food products, among other things, can trigger a manual search.

 If you're a regular traveller who finds your bag is frequently hand-checked, you could ask security staff which items are setting off the scanners – in order to leave them behind next time, or pack them in hold luggage.
-That way you should pass security quicker.
+That way, you should pass security more quickly.

 See which airports have the fastest queues in our annual survey